The impacts of coronavirus in Ruka-Kuusamo area

 How does the closure of the ski resort impact ski passes and ski gear rentals that have already been paid for?

 Unused lift tickets and rental equipment will be returned to customers.
-At this stage, however, season passes are not refunded.
-Please return the equipment you have rented to the rental company where you picked it up.
-At the same time, you will receive a refund for days that are not used due to the closure of the slopes.
-You can also contact Rukakeskus by e-mail at email@example.com.
-Please note that their customer service is currently busy.
+However, season passes are not refunded.
+For rental equipment there will also be a refund for days that are not used due to the closure of the slopes.
+Contact Rukakeskus by e-mail at email@example.com.

-Ruka Ski School is now closed.
+Ruka Ski School closed.
 What happens to booked lessons?

 Will events be canceled?

-The Finnish government has issued a recommendation on 12.3.2020 that all events of more than 500 people should be cancelled until the end of May 2020 to prevent the spreading of the Corona virus in Finland.
-On 13.3.2020, Regional State Administrative Agencies has decided to prohibit all events with over 500 attendees until 12.4.2020.
+The Finnish government has issued a recommendation on 12.3.2020 that all events of more than 500 people should be cancelled to prevent the spreading of the Corona virus in Finland.
+On 13.3.2020, Regional State Administrative Agencies has decided to prohibit all events with over 500 attendees.